Santana Adventures’ New Zealand Cycling Cruise has revolutionized the idea of a New Zealand Bike Tour.

 Q: What’s the next step?

 A: A near-immediate sell-out of this event is anticipated.
-Early-in pricing is limited to the first few rooms in each category.
 Pricing listed on the Stateroom Reservations section is the current pricing.
 Refresh your browser to see any changes that may have occurred if you delay booking after loading this page.
 To lock-in availability and the lowest pricing on a RISK-FREE basis, reserve your space through our PayPal portal.
 PayPal’s secure website is open 24 hours per day, accepts all major credit cards, and automatically adjusts for remaining stateroom availability.
 Reserving your spot is RISK-FREE.
-In each category the prime location staterooms will be assigned in the same order as the time stamp of your booking.
+In each category the prime location staterooms will be assigned in the same order as the timestamp of your booking.

 Q: What do you mean by RISK-FREE?

 A: When you use your credit card and book through PayPal, we’ll give you 14 risk-free days to think it over and clear your schedule.
 If you change your mind, send an email to Cancellations@SantanaAdventures.com within two weeks to cancel the PayPal transaction and obtain a full refund.
 Here is a full listing of Santana Adventures’ Terms & Conditions.

 Q: What if we change our minds after 14 days?